The sun was setting, its enormous form blazing a bright orange and filling the sky with light.

 The slight drop – only a few millimeters – occurred in the blink of an eye.
 But in that instant, the body of the tadpole-like monster had suddenly split.
 The miniscule amount of shock produced from the dish’s fall had been enough to snap the creature in two, removing its long tail from its round body.

 Yano stared in shock for several long seconds before finally leaning closer to the corpse to investigate.
-The body appeared to be completely dried out, as if it had burned into tightly-packed charcoal.
-In between the severed tail and body, there appeared to be a small pile of fine, black powder.
+The body appeared to be completely dried out, as if it had been burned into tightly-packed charcoal.
+In between the severed tail and body, there appeared to be a small pile of fine, powder-like residue.
 Reaching out, Yano gently grasped the tail, hoping to remove it for a better view of the strange powder.
 However, upon lifting the tail a few centimeters from the bottom, it began to snap between his fingers, and the larger fragments fell back down into the dish.
-In seconds, the pieces that remained in Yano’s hand had literally crumbled away, leaving his forefinger, middle finger, and thumb stained black.
+Within seconds, the pieces that remained in Yano’s hand had crumbled away, leaving his forefinger, middle finger, and thumb stained black.

 Yano remained motionless for a few moments, attempting to digest what he had just witnessed.
 The creature had literally disintegrated in his hand, its brittle body snapping like thin wafers with little to no provocation.
 His preservation techniques should have prevented the corpse drying out at all, but no fish – or any animal, for that matter – dried out in the same manner as this one had.